personio/newrelic-alert-manager/README.md

 ## Deployment
 In order to deploy the operator, execute the following steps:

-* Clone this repository
+* Download and extract the Kubernetes manifests (deploy.tar.gz) for the [latest release](https://github.com/personio/newrelic-alert-manager/releases)
-* Add your secrets to `deploy/1-secret.yaml`
+* Add your secrets to `1-secret.yaml`
     * Add the base64 encoded New Relic admin password
     * Optionally, add the default Slack webhook URL for `SlackNotificationChannel`s.
 * Deploy the custom resource definitions by running